nextcloud/documentation/admin_manual/maintenance/update.rst

 .. figure:: ../images/updater-1.png

-2. Even though the Update app backs up important directories, you should always have your own current backups (See :doc:`backup` for details.)
+2. Even though the Updater app backs up important directories, you should always have your own current backups (See :doc:`backup` for details.)

-3. Verify that the HTTP user on your system can write to your whole ownCloud directory; see the
+3. Verify that the HTTP user on your system can write to your whole ownCloud directory; see :ref:`setting_strong_permissions`.

 4. Navigate to your 'Admin' page and click the 'Update Center' button under
    Updater: